AP-NORC poll: Many in US still face COVID-19 financial loss

 This recession has been particularly hard on younger Americans, too.
 Forty percent of Americans under 30 report lower income now, compared to March 2020.
 About 4 in 10 have been scheduled for fewer hours.
 Roughly a quarter say they quit their job.
 Many millennials, who experienced the Great Recession early in their adult lives, are now experiencing yet another major financial crisis.

 Congress is about to finalize the Biden administration’s $1.9 trillion stimulus package that includes aid for many Americans and business still feeling the impact of the pandemic.
-Timing is crucial — many of the relief measures passed in the early days of the pandemic, most notably unemployment benefits, will be coming to an end in the next few weeks.
+Timing is crucial — many of the relief measures passed earlier by Congress, most notably unemployment benefits, will be coming to an end in the next few weeks.

+“It’s really going to help us,” said Nikki Luman, 43, from Ohio.
+Luman worked part-time at her local library, which had to close in the early weeks of the pandemic.
+The library is still operating at low capacity due to COVID restrictions, which translates into fewer hours for her each week.

+“That’s $400 a month that we have been missing for the past year,” she said.

 Things are not as dire as they were in the early stages of the pandemic for some Americans, in part because of the previous measures taken by Washington.
 Also the changes in lifestyle — less eating out, less traveling, no live entertainment — have allowed some Americans to make their financial lives healthier.
 In the poll, roughly 4 in 10 say they’ve been saving more money than usual, and about 3 in 10 have been paying down debt faster than usual.